 Myth #1 – Male Headship in the Church

 The Bible never teaches that there is “male headship” in the Church.
 Yup, you heard me right.
-Now, the Bible does talk about headship in the Church.
+Now, the Bible does talk about the head of the Church.
 But do you know who takes that position?
 That’s right – Christ.

 According to the Bible, Christ and Christ alone is the head of the Church.
 Men are never given that spot.
 In fact, to insist on male headship in the Church would be to place men in the spot of Christ, and that verges on heresy.

 Sometimes people use the language of “headship” when they are actually talking about leadership in the Church.
-This usually stems from a specific interpretation of 1 Timothy 2:12, a verse that never mentions headship.
-This is actually a different theological topic all together.
+This usually stems from a specific interpretation of 1 Timothy 2:12 (a verse that never mentions “head”) & Ephesians 5.
+21-33, which speaks of husbands in marriage, but not men in the Church.
 The confusion of the two topics can lead to significant false teaching.

 Myth #2 – Man as the Head of the Household

 Did you know that the Bible never says that the man is the head of the household?
 That phrase is so common in our culture, and even though some of us assume it is taken out of scripture, it’s just not in there.
 So what does the Bible say?